 Effective, targeted communication is more important than ever.
-Guests are going to be naturally wary of spending time in public locations for the foreseeable future.
 To increase visitation and grow admissions revenue, zoos need to make sure that guests are kept up-to-date on all that’s happening, and re-assured that it's safe to visit.

 A guest app can enable on-site communication.
 Zoos can notify guests of revised opening times and new on-site safety measures in real-time as well as ask guests for feedback.
 Any concerns or negative feedback can be addressed immediately.
 On the other hand, guests that leave a good review can be prompted to leave a positive rating on TripAdvisor and help reassure more people to book a visit.

 Keeping guests engaged can be a challenge when popular activities, such as animal feeds, talks, and shows can’t go ahead due to social distancing.
 By using location beacons in conjunction with a mobile guest app, zoos can automatically send guests timed or location-based messages, including notifications about feed times or virtual keeper talks guests can access through the app.
 If a guest spends a particularly long time at a specific exhibit, the zoo can even promote targeted requests for donations or adoptions based on that exhibit.